 There are two options that the test administrator can choose from when administering a test:

-The All questions option will allow teachers to answer all questions at any time before or after scanning.
+All questions - Teachers can answer all questions at any time before or after scanning.

 Test authors can import student test scores from another system if the file is formatted correctly as a CSV file.